-Declaration of interest
+Declaration of Interest Statement

-K.O., S.H., R.W., R.H., and C.H. designed and managed the study.
-K.O. was responsible for trial management.
-K.O., J.P., and T.B. contributed to data analysis.
-K.O. and S.H. devised and delivered the SAFMEDS training.
-They also both receive occasional fees to deliver SAFMEDS training to schools in the North Wales region and other parts of the UK.
+K.O. and S.H. receive occasional fees to deliver SAFMEDS training to schools in the North Wales region and other parts of the UK.
 R.W. works for the Regional School Effectiveness and Improvement Service for North Wales (GwE), who promoted this project and organizes regular SAFMEDS training for schools across the region.
-All authors made a contribution to the interpretation of the study findings and/or writing and editing the paper.